notdodo/erfiume_bot/README.md

 ## Disclaimer

-The accuracy and reliability of the data is entirely dependent on [Allerta Meteo Emilia Romagna](https://allertameteo.regione.emilia-romagna.it/): `erfiume_bot` just collects and displays the available data from that source.
+The accuracy and reliability of the data is entirely dependent on [Allerta Meteo Emilia Romagna](https://allertameteo.regione.emilia-romagna.it/) and [Protezione Civile Marche](http://app.protezionecivile.marche.it/sol/annaliidro2/index.sol?lang=it): `erfiume_bot` just collects and displays the available data from these sources.